yifso/nteract/docs/creating-data-visualizations-in-nteract.md

 **Navigate to `Cell > Run All`** to execute all the cells in this notebook.

 This notebook uses the GitHub API to fetch download statistics for OS-specific versions of the nteract desktop.
 It renders the number of downloads per release.
-If you Scroll to the last cell in the notebook to see the following example.
+Scroll to the last cell in the notebook to see the following example.

 ![A Matptlotlib visualization within an nteract notebook](https://cldup.com/M-dPmjYXgL.png)

 The plot renders as a static image.
-Save the image to locally or export this notebook as a PDF with this image inline.
+Save the image locally or export this notebook as a PDF with this image inline.

 ### Visualizing with Plotly